Cone Class

 c

 (str, optional, default=None): String that specifies the optimizer to use.
 Options are "glop", "scip", "cpsat", "mosek", "osqp", and "cvxopt".
 If it is not specified then "glop" is used by default.
-For it uses "mosek" if it is activated.integral
+For it uses "mosek" if it is activated.show_hints

 Returns: (numpy.ndarray) A point in the strict interior of the cone.
 If no point is found then None is returned.